 Cornell University Library has been home to the P. J. Mode Collection of Persuasive Cartography since 2014, and that collection is very much available online.
-Today, though, a new exhibition of maps from that collection opens at the Carl A. Kroch Library’s Hirshland Exhibition Gallery. runs until 21 February 2020.
-Latitude: Persuasive Cartography
+Today, though, a new exhibition of maps from that collection opens at the Carl A. Kroch Library’s Hirshland Exhibition Gallery.
+Latitude: Persuasive Cartography runs until 21 February 2020.

+Cornell isn’t the only repository of maps intended to persuade or propagandize.
 The Library of Congress acquired a collection of 180 such maps, focusing on war and propaganda in the first half of the 20th century, in 2016.

-, the map collector (and donor) behind Cornell University Library’s JSTOR Daily interviews P. J. Mode P. J. Mode Collection of Persuasive Cartography.
+JSTOR Daily interviews P. J. Mode, the map collector (and donor) behind Cornell University Library’s P. J. Mode Collection of Persuasive Cartography.
 Mode began collecting maps in 1980, and proceeded in the usual manner until stumbling across what would become his niche.

 When I was looking at those maps in dealers’ shops or catalogs, I often saw other maps that I thought were fun and interesting.
 I didn’t quite understand them all—unusual maps, strange maps of different kinds.
 The kind of maps that dealers refer to as “cartographic curiosities” (which basically means, “This doesn’t fit into one of my pigeon-holes…”).
 These were kind of fun and interesting, and they were inexpensive so, on a lark, I would buy them when I saw them and then I would kind of try to figure out what they were.

 More than 500 maps have just been added to the P. J. Mode Collection of Persuasive Cartography at the Cornell University Library.
 That’s almost double the number they began with.
 Via email, P. J. Mode also says that “Cornell has implemented a much-improved image browser with a very robust search function.
 I hope there are some things that you’ll find new and interesting!”

-caricature maps leading up to World War I. Many of them can be found in Cornell University Library’s P. J. Mode Collection of Persuasive Cartography: there are more than 300 maps available online, plus some pages about the genre.
+Persuasive cartography: it’s a term I haven’t encountered before, though I’ve seen kind of maps it refers to: propagandistic art that uses cartography to make a point—think of all those caricature maps leading up to World War I. Many of them can be found in Cornell University Library’s P. J. Mode Collection of Persuasive Cartography: there are more than 300 maps available online, plus some pages about the genre.
 (Above: a 1951 map from the French Communist Party that takes a pro-Soviet line against the U.S. military.) [via]